gz2436/DynamicWebClassNotes/week03/README.md

 ## Overview
 Week3 introduces building a simple component library using **React + Vite + Tailwind CSS**.

-It focuses on creating reusable UI elements and understanding basic component props and styling.
+This week focuses on creating reusable UI elements and understanding basic component props and styling.

 ---